Arszilla/kali-i3-gaps/README.md

 fingers.

 ## Building
-To build this ISO first install the dependencies, themn either clone the Github or Gitlab repo.
+To build this ISO first install the dependencies, then clone the Git repo from either Github or Gitlab.
 Afterwards, `cd` into `kali-i3-gaps` and start the build script.

 ```
 $ sudo apt install -y curl git live-build cdebootstrap